geocomplexity/ArchitecturalLivingness/Code/README.md

 # Code

-Analysis scripts and notebooks supporting the manuscript *"Neural Signatures of Architectural Livingness in Human Perceptual Systems"*.
+Analysis scripts and notebooks supporting the manuscript *"Neural Encoding of Architectural Livingness in Human Perceptual Systems"*.

 ## Scripts